 Fox was particularly interested in the career advancement of young anthropologists.
 He re-enlivened the “Richard Carley Hunt Memorial Fellowship,” which was originally introduced in the 1950s as a memorial to the first President of the Foundation and supported the preparation and publication of research already undertaken.
 This Fellowship currently provides support for up to eight young anthropologists per year to devote full time to writing and has become one of the Foundation’s most popular and competitive programs.
 Fox also developed the current procedures for peer review and assessment of the large number of grant applications received by the Foundation, which now number over 1400 applications per year across all of our programs.

 Leslie Aiello took over in 2005.
-The major focus has been on modernizing the Foundation’s web presence, overseeing its transition to online application procedures, and making efficiencies wherever possible in its grant-making procedures.
-In the process the Foundaton has introduced a training element into the International Collaborative Research Grant and changed the “South African Developing World Training Fellowship” into the “Wadsworth African Fellowship,” which each year provides four years of support for an African student at the University of Cape Town or the University of the Witwatersrand to study for their doctorate.
-We have reintroduced the tradition of the Supper Conferences (which were so important in the earlier years of the Foundation) by hosting the monthly evening lectures of the Anthropology Section of the New York Academy of Sciences in the meeting facilities at the Foundation offices.
-We have also worked with the Board of Trustees and the University of Chicago Press to insure that Current Anthropology is on a stable footing in the modern environment of electronic publishing.
+The major focus was on modernizing the Foundation’s web presence, overseeing its transition to online application procedures, and making efficiencies wherever possible in its grant-making procedures.
+In the process the Foundaton changed the “South African Developing World Training Fellowship” into the “Wadsworth African Fellowship,” which each year provides four years of support for an African student at the University of Cape Town or the University of the Witwatersrand to study for their doctorate.
+She reintroduced the tradition of the Supper Conferences (which were so important in the earlier years of the Foundation) by hosting the monthly evening lectures of the Anthropology Section of the New York Academy of Sciences in the meeting facilities at the Foundation offices.
+She also worked with the Board of Trustees and the University of Chicago Press to insure that Current Anthropology is on a stable footing in the modern environment of electronic publishing.

 The Foundation actively engages with its grantees to support the highest quality anthropological research and to ensure that the importance of the discipline is recognized beyond the academy.
 We still believe in risk taking and in the value of diversity and interdisciplinarity in the field and continue to develop new programs and initiatives to enhance our engagement with the field.
 The Foundation has a rich anthropological history and is in the fortunate financial position to generously support the field into the future.